jonespen/react-unsort/README.md

 This follows the patterns in [downshift](https://github.com/paypal/downshift) to expose an API that renders nothing and simply encapsulates the logic of a sorting component.
-Note that it doesn't do any actual sorting, thats entirely up to you.
+Note that it doesn't do any actual sorting, only setup aria, keyboard handling and handle sort directons for you.

 ## Installation